DaliCHEBBI/DeepSimNets/README.md

 - occlusion mask
 - definition mask: Sometimes, disparity map contain NaN data where no information is provided, this should be considered to define the ROI of interest

-The following is an example of what should the aformentioned image tiles should look like:
+The following is an example of what should the aformentioned image tiles look like:

 # Evaluation